sinai-dev/OSLDocs/API/SL_DropTable.md

 `Drops` (list of SL_ItemDropChance)
 * The random drops on your table.
 Their Dice Value weights (along with the NoDrop) will determine their relative drop chance.

+### SL_ItemDropChance : SL_ItemDrop

+The class `SL_ItemDropChance` inherits from `SL_ItemDrop` and contains one extra field.
+It is used by a `RandomDropGenerator`.

+`DiceValue` (integer)
+* The weight of this drop on the random table, in terms of the dice roll.
+* Should be <b>at least 1</b>, and as high as you want.
+* This determines the drop chance based on the weights compared to the rest of your table and the NoDrop weight.
+See `SL_RandomDropGenerator` for more details.

 #### Drop-rate examples
 The drop rates are determined through an imaginary "dice roll", where each drop has an associated unique range of values from 0 to the maximum dice value.
 Each drop may occupy 1 or more values, but no two ranges will overlap - they will be laid out consecutively after each other.